This section contains the answers to frequently asked questions about Pocopson Township procedures, services and third party contact information.

 Household hazardous waste (HHW) is labeled with words like “Caution,” “Corrosive,” “Combustible,” “Danger,” “Hazardous,” or “Toxic.”
 Examples are pool and septic tank chemicals; fuel additives, brake and transmission fluid, antifreeze; acides, caustics and solvents; joint compound/caulk; driveway sealer; oil based paints, paint thinner, stain, shellac, varnish; weed killer, pesticides, poisons; and rug, wood and metal cleaners.

 Pocopson Township, along with other Chester County municipalities, sponsors six annual Household Hazardous Waste Collection Events.
 Chester County residents may drop off HHW items in the original, labeled containers.
 Drop-off sites will not accept explosives, tires, ammunition, or commercial or industrial waste.
-The tentative 2017 schedule is:

 Request a public record?